 Derrick De Kerkhove during a Seminar in Bordeaux in 2006 stated that the geographic expansion of our thought goes well beyond our national boundaries: this would happen in an unconscious way, even though he urges that we should have to go over the notions of consciousness and unconsciousness.
 According to this, we’re living in a world where we constantly face globalization and cannot escape a global dimension of being anymore.

-There we thus assist to a “modelling” of affection, to a collective synchronization that make us simultaneously go through the science progress and its failures, within a sort of joint consciousness.
+There we thus assist to a “modelling” of affection, to a collective synchronization that makes us simultaneously go through the scientific progress and its failures, within a sort of joint consciousness.

 The web, the social networks and GoogleEarth have overexposed the individual in the last decades, providing us with the chance of being always visible and present, ready to receive messages and communicate, further to offering a watchful eye on what once were the insurmountable limits of human perception.